The DGS-Korpus team would like to thank all contact persons for their contribution before and during the recordings for the DGS corpus!

 Antje Hebst is an accomplished social assistant who is working in deaf counselling.
 Born in Thuringa she was raised in a deaf family and is living in Rostock since 2003.
 In 2016 she has been elected 2nd deputy chairperson of the regional association of the deaf in Mecklenburg-Vorpommern (Gehörlosen Landesverband Mecklenburg- Vorpommern e.V. ).

-In 2011 Antje Hebst was an informant for the Corpus-Project and is continuing her support as a member of the projects contact group.
+In 2011 Antje Hebst was an informant for the DGS-Korpus-project and is continuing her support as a member of the projects contact group.

 Agnes Kraft is a dental technician with many years of experience.